Contemporary history of Spain: First government of Mariano Rajoy (2011–2015)

 There was also an increase in territorial-based protests.
 After a massive pro-independence demonstration on the Diada (September 11, 2012), Artur Mas called early regional elections (November 25), pledging to call a referendum aimed at turning Catalonia into "a new state of the European Union".
 Despite the poor results for his political force (he lost 12 seats), the advance of Esquerra Republicana de Cataluña allowed him to be re-invested president by agreeing with them on a "sovereigntist" program.
 The Basque regional elections (October 21) brought the PNV (Íñigo Urkullu) back to power, with a more moderate program, while Bildu became the second political force.
 Simultaneously, the Galician regional elections were held, which revalidated the absolute majority of the Partido Popular.
 Also in the Andalusian regional elections (March 25) the PP had been the most voted party, but the Andalusian government continued to be exercised by the PSOE, from then on in coalition with Izquierda Unida.

 Ninot fallero representing the Bárcenas scandal.
 The obscene gesture was indeed made by Luis Bárcenas before the press after returning from a skiing vacation in Canada, in February 2013.

 The corruption scandals, whose media repercussions were prolonged by the slow legal proceedings (the cases, already complex themselves, are complicated by the status as aforados of some of those involved, and remain open for years), affected practically all political, economic and social institutions.
-These include the Bárcenas affair (the treasurer of the PP, who would have collected illegal donations from individuals and companies interested in public procurement or political decisions, allocating them to the financing of the party, to the leaders' bonuses or to his own enrichment), ERE case in Andalusia (misuse of public subsidies, which affected members of the PSOE, including former presidents Manuel Chaves and José Antonio Griñán), the Nóos case (company run by Iñaki Urdangarín, son-in-law of the king, which affected autonomous communities and city councils on the Balearic Islands mostly governed by the PP led by Jaume Matas), the Gürtel case (which affected the PP of Madrid and Valencia), the Pujol case (which affected the former president of the Generalitat of Catalonia and his family), and the Bankia case (which, through the scandal of preferential loans, the fraudulent IPO and "black cards", implicated all the parties and unions represented on the board of directors of the former Caja Madrid).
+These include the Bárcenas affair (the treasurer of the PP, who would have collected illegal donations from individuals and companies interested in public procurement or political decisions, allocating them to the financing of the party, to the leaders' bonuses or to his own enrichment), ERE case in Andalusia (misuse of public subsidies, which affected members of the PSOE, including former presidents Manuel Chaves and José Antonio Griñán), the Nóos affair (company run by Iñaki Urdangarín, son-in-law of the king, which affected autonomous communities and city councils on the Balearic Islands mostly governed by the PP led by Jaume Matas), the Gürtel affair (which affected the PP of Madrid and Valencia), the Pujol case (which affected the former president of the Generalitat of Catalonia and his family), and the Bankia affair (which, through the scandal of preferential loans, the fraudulent IPO and "black cards", implicated all the parties and unions represented on the board of directors of the former Caja Madrid).